 win.

-Support is the most defensible place to apply AI in an app, because the value is immediate and measurable.
+Support is the most defensible place to apply AI in an app because the value is immediate, measurable, and directly tied to a churn moment.
 A merchant with a question at midnight who gets an accurate, specific answer in seconds is a merchant who did not stew in frustration until morning.
-For most app teams, support is also a real cost and a real bottleneck, so the AI does double duty: it improves the merchant experience and it frees your humans for the hard cases.
+Overnight support gaps are a real churn risk for apps where merchants are actively using the product at odd hours, because the merchant who cannot get help is the merchant who starts wondering if there is a better option.

 "AI support that answers fast and correctly retains merchants.
 AI support that answers fast and wrong teaches them not to trust your product."